How much does a Archaeologist make?

 Average Salary: $73,511

-Johnson, Mirmiran & Thompson provides archaeologists with roles in engineering projects.
-They work on historic preservation and environmental assessments.
-Their projects are located in many states across the U.S.
+Johnson, Mirmiran & Thompson provides archaeologists with opportunities to work on engineering projects.
+They focus on structural and civil engineering.
+Their work is spread across the U.S.

 -